yggdrasil-network/yggdrasil-network.github.io/configuration.md

 # Configuration

-Yggdrasil can be run with a dynamically generated configuration, using sane-ish default settings, with `yggdrasil --autoconf`
+Yggdrasil can be run with a dynamically generated configuration, using sane-ish default settings, with `yggdrasil --autoconf`.

 There are cases where a static configuration simplifies some setups.
 Configuration is provided to `stdin` in json format, such as from a file using `yggdrasil --useconf < path/to/configuration.json`.